microsoft/Accera/docs/Manual/03 Schedules.md

 ```

 #### Meaningless splits
-We describe Accera's behavior in a few degenerate cases.
+Next, we will describe Accera’s behavior in a few degenerate cases.
 If the split size equals the dimension size, the transformation simply renames the split dimension.
 For example,
 ```python
 schedule = nest.create_schedule()
 kk = schedule.split(k, 11) # original size of dimension k was 11
 ```
 After the split, the size of `k` becomes 1 and the size of `kk` is `11`.
 The new shape of the iteration space is (16, 10, 1, 11).
 The dimension `k` becomes meaningless and therefore the schedule is basically unchanged.

-If the split size is greater than the dimension size, this is just a special case of the situation where the split size doesn't divide the dimension size.
-As mentioned above, Accera solves this by adding empty elements.
+If the split size exceeds the dimension size, Accera will treat it as if the split size doesn't divide the dimension size.
+This special case is handled by adding empty elements.
 For example,
 ```python
 schedule = nest.create_schedule()
 kk = schedule.split(k, 13)  # original size of dimension k was 11
 ```
-After the split, the size of `k` becomes 1 and the size of `kk` is `13`.
+After the split, the size of `k` becomes 1 and the size of `kk`, 13.
 The new shape of the iteration space is (16, 10, 1, 13), which means that 320 empty elements were added.
 These empty elements are removed during code generation, which means that the schedule is basically unchanged.

 Finally, note that `kk = schedule.split(k, 1)` simply adds a meaningless new dimension `kk` of size 1, and again, the schedule is unchanged.